ubuntu/snappy-playpen/wallpaperdownloader/README.md

       Error trying to open the Downloads directory.
 Error: Failed to show URI:file:/home/egarcia/snap/wallpaperdownloader/1/.wallpaperdownloader/downloads/)

   - xdg-open integration for launching the default browser doesn't work

+  - xfconf doesn't work in XFCE desktop environments because there is no interface like gsettings to manipulate xml configuration files in XFCE.
+Because of this, wallpapers cannot be set if the applications is installed as a snap package in XFCE desktop environments.